Xaxis/entangled-black-hole-network/README.md

 ### 1.3 Toward a networked picture of horizons

 If each horizon is fundamentally an *information-theoretic membrane,* then black holes are not isolated sinkholes but **nodes** in a larger entanglement fabric.
-Planck-energy fluctuations—*planckeons*—already hint at a microscopic wormhole lattice that interweaves spacetime at short distances :contentReference[oaicite:5]{index=5}.
+Planck-energy fluctuations—*planckeons*—already hint at a microscopic wormhole lattice that interweaves spacetime at short distances.
 What if *macroscopic* horizons participate in an analogous but sparser graph, whose connectivity statistics shape cosmic curvature at gigaparsec scales?
 This conjecture motivates the EBHN framework developed herein.

 ---